-His main research directions involve Computational Intelligence, fuzzy modeling and Granular Computing, knowledge discovery and data mining, fuzzy control, pattern recognition, knowledge-based neural networks, relational computing, and Software Engineering.
-He has published numerous papers in this area.
-He is also an author of 16 research monographs covering various aspects of Computational Intelligence, data mining, and Software Engineering.
+His main research directions involve Computational Intelligence, fuzzy modeling and Granular Computing, knowledge discovery and data science, pattern recognition, data science, knowledge-based neural networks, and control engineering.
+He has published numerous papers in these areas; the current h-index is 114 (Google Scholar) and 87 on the list top-h scientists for computer science and electronics http://www.guide2research.com/scientists/.
+He is also an author of 21 research monographs and edited volumes covering various aspects of Computational Intelligence, data mining, and Software Engineering.

 Dr. Pedrycz is vigorously involved in editorial activities.
-He is an Editor-in-Chief of Information Sciences, Editor-in-Chief of WIREs Data Mining and Knowledge Discovery (Wiley), and Int.
-J. of Granular Computing (Springer).
-He serves on an Advisory Board of IEEE Transactions on Fuzzy Systems and is a member of a number of editorial boards of other international journals.
+He is an Editor-in-Chief of Information Sciences, Editor-in-Chief of WIREs Data Mining and Knowledge Discovery (Wiley), and Co-editor-in-Chief of Int.
+J. of Granular Computing (Springer) and J. of Data Information and Management (Springer).
+He serves on an Advisory Board of IEEE Transactions on Fuzzy Systems and is a member of a number of editorial boards of international journals.